Jan Reszke: January Uprising of 1863

-Concerned about the welfare of his fellow Polish citizens, he was a leader of the January Uprising of 1863.
+Concerned about the welfare of his fellow Polish citizens, he was a participant of the January Uprising of 1863.
 He was sentenced by the Russian government to five years of exile in Siberia.
 As the family said their goodbyes, Józef Simmler sketched the family.
 The work is entitled The Exile.

 Emilja took care of her children and ran the hotel during his absence.
 Jean studied law and received his degree, but followed his vision for a career in music.
 So did Édouard, who had studied at an agricultural college.

 Death

 Reszke died suddenly on 4 May 1877 and was buried in the family plot at the Evangelic Cemetery.
 Emilja died in 1885.